Britain's FTSE falters, weighed down by mining stocks

 The FTSE 100 is down by 9 percent since the start of 2015.

-Although it has rebounded 3.6 percent from a year-low of 5,768 points reached in late August, Horizon Stockbroking director Kyri Kangellaris said he would wait to see if it fell back to those low levels before considering buying back into the market.
-(Editing by Keith Weir and Dominic Evans)
+Although it has rebounded 3.8 percent from a year-low of 5,768 points reached in late August, Horizon Stockbroking director Kyri Kangellaris said he would wait to see if it fell back to those low levels before considering buying back into the market.
+(Editing by Hugh Lawson and Keith Weir)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan